ntulenev/BBDevPulse/README.md

 - PR-based metrics still include only pull requests whose author belongs to the selected team.
 - Developer output includes only developers from the selected team.
 - Team members still get comment/approval activity counted even on PRs authored by people outside the team.

+## Local cache and telemetry
+BBDevPulse stores pull request analysis snapshots on disk and reuses them on the next run if the PR fingerprint has not changed.
+This reduces repeated Bitbucket API calls for already analyzed pull requests.

+- Cache location: `AppContext.BaseDirectory/cache/pull-request-analysis`
+- Cache contents: PR activity, correction commits, PR size summary, and detailed follow-up commit activity
+- Cache cleanup: no automatic eviction is performed; remove old cache files manually when needed
+- Telemetry output: shown in console summary when `Bitbucket:Telemetry:Enabled = true`

 ## PR Size calculation
 PR size is based on Bitbucket `diffstat` between pull request source and destination commits.